Kazakhstan–United States relations: Nursultan Nazarbayev and Barack Obama

 U.S. President Barack Obama repeatedly stressed the important nature of the Kazakh-U.S. relationship, citing economic issues, human rights and regional security.
 In 2012 during the nuclear security summit in Seoul, South Korea, Obama noted: "The close relationship between our two countries extends beyond just the nuclear security issue".

-On January 21, 2015, Kazakh President Nursultan Nazarbayev held a late night phone conversation with the U.S. President Barack Obama.
+On January 21, 2015, Nazarbayev held a late-night phone conversation with Obama.
 The main topic of the call was south-eastern Ukraine.
 Obama praised Kazakhstan's efforts in strengthening international security and expressed his hope that the Kazakh President will continue to actively contribute to finding a peaceful solution to the Russo-Ukrainian war.

 President Nazarbayev was one of four heads of state President Obama held bilateral meetings with during the 2015 United Nations General Assembly in New York City.

 Nursultan Nazarbayev and Donald Trump

 Donald Trump and Nursultan Nazarbayev held their first bilateral phone conversation soon after Trump's election as President of the United States.

 The first meeting between Presidents Donald Trump and Nursultan Nazarbayev came on the sidelines of the Arab-Islamic-American Summit held in Riyadh, Saudi Arabia.
-The two leaders exchanged thoughts on strengthening the bilateral relationship between their countries and prospects for "deepening relations in trade, economic, political, cultural and humanitarian spheres," according to the Kazakhstan embassy website.
+The two leaders exchanged thoughts on strengthening the bilateral relationship between their countries and prospects for "deepening relations in trade, economic, political, cultural and humanitarian spheres," according to the Kazakh embassy's website.
 In later statements Donald Trump expressed his view that the two leaders "developed an immediate relationship" in this meeting.

-On January 16, 2018, President Donald Trump met with President Nazarbayev in the White House, the first such visit in Washington by the Kazakh head of state since a 2006 meeting with then-President George W. Bush.
+On January 16, 2018, Trump met with Nazarbayev in the White House, the first such visit in Washington by the Kazakh head of state since a 2006 meeting with then-President George W. Bush.
 Prior to the meeting, Kazinform, a Kazakh state-news agency and one of the largest media outlets in Kazakhstan, stated that the meeting would focus on "the promotion of regional and global security," including specific situations in Afghanistan, Syria, and Russia, as well as a centering on Kazakhstan's cooperation with the US in nuclear nonproliferation.
-In their public remarks from Washington, President Trump highlighted economic cooperation between the countries, citing deals with companies General Electric and Boeing, while also referring to regional security cooperation in Saudi Arabia.
+In their public remarks from Washington, Trump highlighted economic cooperation between the countries, citing deals with companies General Electric and Boeing, while also referring to regional security cooperation in Saudi Arabia.
 Trump praised Kazakhstan for their economic deals and Nazarbayev's "great, great job" as president.
-President Nazarbayev positively referred to American support for Kazakhstan's independence and growing economic cooperation.
-Nazarbayev also praised President Trump's signing of tax cut legislation in December 2017, calling it an "outstanding decision," and alluding to similar legislation passed in Kazakhstan.
+Nazarbayev positively referred to American support for Kazakhstan's independence and growing economic cooperation.
+Nazarbayev also praised Trump's signing of tax cut legislation in December 2017, calling it an "outstanding decision," and alluding to similar legislation passed in Kazakhstan.

 Kassym-Jomart Tokayev and Under-Secretary of State

-Kazakhstan President Tokayev met with Under-Secretary of State for Political Affairs David Have on August 21, 2019, in Astana, Kazakhstan.
-The meeting was important as it was one of the first official meetings with the new President administration of Kazakhstan.
-It was a chance for both sides to reiterate their commitment to common goals in the bilateral relations.
+Kazakhstan President Kassym-Jomart Tokayev met with Under-Secretary of State for Political Affairs David Have on August 21, 2019, in Astana, Kazakhstan.
+The meeting was important being one of the first official meetings with the new administration of Kazakhstan.
+It was an opportunity for both sides to reiterate their commitment to common goals in the bilateral relations.